j5155/Documentation/src/misc/pedrovsrr.md

 - Makes your bot drive faster
 - Support for recent sensors (otos, pinpoint) is official/built in
 - Very good correction for unexpected disturbances
-- Not forced to use Actions or Blocking

 **Cons of Pedro:**

 - Newer, so potentially less stable
 - Smaller community of users (around 500 people in their Discord)
 - Uses nonstandard coordinate system in visualizer